vicramon/ember-tutorial/chapters/editing-a-lead-part-ii.md

 ## I Heard You Like Editing

 We'll create an `isEditing` property on the `lead` controller.
-If it's true, we'll hide the UI we don't want to see.
+We'll hide the UI we don't want to see when it's true.

 First add `unless isEditing` to the template and indent all the show UI under it: